-The Impact Fellowship Application is currently closed.
+The Impact Fellowship Application is open.

 Impact Fellow applicants come from a wide range of professional backgrounds, and while our selection process is rigorous, it’s designed for you to give us a holistic overview of your background, skills, and interests.

 Becoming an EP Impact Fellow involves three key steps:

 Tell us about your experience and interest in education in your initial application.

 Our multi-step selection process gives you a chance to show us your skills in practice so we can see how you can make an impact for a Partner organization and contribute to a cohort.

 As a Fellowship Finalist, you'll match with and interview directly with Partners.
 Learn more